Who qualifies:

 What is the Plasma Donation program?

-Your plasma will be collected via a process called plasmapherisis.
+Your plasma will be collected via a process called plasmapheresis.
 This procedure is similar to donating whole blood (i.e. Red Cross).
-In the plasmapheresis process your plasma is collected alone returning your red blood cells back to you.
+In the plasmapheresis process your plasma is gently separated from your red blood cells.
+The process allows for the collection of blood plasma only and returning your blood cells back to you.
 This process typically leaves you without the blood donation side effects of being dizzy or weak.
 Your body will regenerate plasma collected by the donor centers within 24 hours.
 The FDA allows a patient to donate up to twice in a seven day period of time.

-If you have anyone of one the diseases we look for and you meet our specific donor qualifications, you can become a plasma donor for this vital quality control material.
+If you have any of the diseases we look for and you meet our specific donor qualifications, you can become a plasma donor for this vital quality control material.
 You will be compensated each and every time you donate (as much as $500 per donation, based on qualification).

 Why Participate?